Dashboard Member settings

 A landlord may accept advanced rental payments where the tenant voluntarily chooses to pay the rent in advance of when it becomes due.

-In England and Wales, landlords and agents will be breaking the law if they discriminate against potential tenants (or contract holders in Wales) who have children or claim benefits.
+From 1 May, in England and Wales, you will be breaking the law if they discriminate against potential tenants (or contract holders in Wales) who have children or claim benefits.
 This means they cannot prevent such prospective tenants from:

 • enquiring about or viewing the property